adrianababakanian/gatsby-personal-site/src/markdown/design/dinestination.md

 * &rarr; Did you expect the app to perform any actions that it didn’t?
 * &rarr; Are there any other tasks you would like to add to the app to make the process easier or more complete?

 Below is a summary of the UER results that informed the next stages of design iteration, both positive and negative.
-My solutions to these usability issues are detailed here! (in the high fidelity prototype section)
+My solutions to these usability issues are detailed here in the high fidelity prototype section.

 * &rarr; Lack of clarity in the first step that should be taken — users almost universally clicked on the “find restaurants” button initially before entering an end destination.
 * &rarr; Dislike of the color scheme and visual design.